A SHORT HISTORY OF PRESIDENTIAL SEX There's no sex like presidential sex.

 Bill Clinton offered a caseful of cigars, a knee pad, a government job, and a carefully-bent penis to Monica Lewinsky.
 These inducements were meant to convince Monica to go beyond the call of duty for an intern working at the Oral Office (not a misprint).
 The liaisons preferably took place during Hillary's voluntary foreign expeditions when the president's commando wife fended off sniper fire in Bosnia.

 Failed Texas senatorial candidate Democrat Beto O'Rourke allegedly received money from George Soros' Open Society Foundation, and used campaign funds to help Honduran migrants jump the US border after Beto transported them there.
 Never mind that organizations that exist to break federal laws should be illegal in the first place; and people who fund and operate them should be indicted and tried.
-If, however, they are Democrat organizations filled with George Soros' operatives and organizations who work for Palestinian jihad and Barack Obama, they are not illegal and not indictable.
-Never mind that Beto & Co. not only violated campaign finance laws and spent campaign funds to deliberately break federal law, making both the money and for what it was spent illegal, they also used the Democrat's campaign vans as well to ferry MS13 masguarading as brain surgeons up to the border.
+If, however, they are Democrat organizations filled with George Soros' operatives and organizations who work for Palestinian jihad, or Islamic jihad, or Barack Obama (one and the same), they are not illegal and not indictable.
+Never mind that Beto & Co. not only violated campaign finance laws and spent campaign funds to deliberately break federal law, making both the money and for what it was spent illegal, they also used the Democrat's campaign vans as well to ferry MS13 masquarading as brain surgeons up to the border.

-Especially after the baby expressed doubt over the global warming process in Paris.
-More importantly, the baby failed to register a Democrat.
+Especially after the baby expressed doubt over the global warming narrative in Paris.
+More importantly, the baby failed to register as a Democrat.
 At this point Edwards may have contemplated the advantages of abortion and vasectomies.

 The upside is, he paid a penalty that was nominally larger than the cost of his haircuts.
 However, Edwards' forgetfulness and inability to use perforated condoms properly was not a crime at the time, and Sandra Fluke was not yet a person of importance.
 Because Edwards probably used campaign money, or other people's money, to settle the claims against him, it was obvious he did not use his own money.
 No crime, no impeachment, no vasectomy.
 Just an expensive haircut and used condoms.
 And having good friends with money.